Nat1anWasTaken/claude-code-openai-gateway/README.md

 ### Mounting credentials

+Where the CLI stores credentials (as of Nov 20, 2025):
+- **Linux:** file-based at `~/.claude/credentials.json` (preferred), sometimes `~/.claude/.credentials.json`, and occasionally `~/.config/claude/credentials.json` (older builds). citeturn0search3turn0search2
+- **macOS:** stored in the Keychain under service `Claude Code-credentials` (recent builds) or `Claude Code` (some affected versions).
+Keys are not on disk by default.
+Export with:
+  `security find-generic-password -s "Claude Code-credentials" -w > ~/.claude/credentials.json`
+  If that item doesn’t exist, try `Claude Code`.
+You can also run `claude /login` inside the container once to generate file-based creds. citeturn0search0turn0reddit14

-The CLI stores login state on disk (e.g., `~/.claude/credentials.json` and/or `~/.config/claude/credentials.json`).
-Mount those paths into the container and set `HOME` so the gateway can reuse your host login:
+Mount the binary, credential files, and set `HOME` so the gateway can reuse the login:

 ```bash
 docker run --rm -p 8080:8080 \